tanyaweaver/python-dev-accelerator/source/401test-in/README.md

 ## HTML/CSS Proficiency

-In [layouts](./layouts) you will find three PDFs for a site.
+In [layouts](./layouts) you will find PDFs for three pages of a site.
 Use your skills in HTML and CSS to build this site, with appropriate links between pages.
 Read thoroughly through the guidelines below.
 You may use the internet for help, however **any code that is not yours should be noted in your README**.

 ### Fonts and Colors